Light dark matter in a minimal extension with two additional real singlets: Phenomenology of dark matter and the mediator

 As we can see in this study we find for larger values of the parameter~$\lambda_{h \chi}$ a dominant Higgs-decay channel into DM particles $\chi$.
-In principle also the decay of the SM-like Higgs boson into a pair of mediators is possible, but for the parameters chosen, this decay channel is suppressed.
 Depending on the parameter $\lambda_{h\chi}$ we find therefore an enhanced invisible branching ratio compared to the SM.
-Let us remind you that in the SM the Higgs boson can only decay invisibly via $Z$ bosons which subsequently decay into neutrinos, that is, $h \to ZZ \to 4 \nu$.
+Let us remind us that in the SM the Higgs boson can only decay invisibly via $Z$ bosons which subsequently decay into neutrinos, that is, $h \to ZZ \to 4 \nu$.

 Since the invisible decay rate it restricted from the missing transversal momentum searches at the CMS and ATLAS experiments at the LHC this translates into an upper bound on the coupling strength between the Higgs boson and the DM particle.
-The ATLAS collaboration has measured \cite{Aaboud:2017bja} the upper limits on the branching ratio of the invisible branching ratios and finds for the observed versus in the SM expected limits at the 95\% CL branching ratios of 0.25, respectively, 0.27.
-The CMS Collaboration has presented similar results~\cite{Sirunyan:2018owy} with 0.24 versus 0.23 for the observed, respectively, in the SM expected upper limits of the invisible Higgs-decay branching ratios.
-From the calculation of the branching ratios as shown in Fig.~\ref{hpbranch} we find for an upper bound of $0.24$ for the invisible branching ratio the constraint $\lambda_{h \chi} < 0.014$ for the coupling parameter.
+The ATLAS collaboration has recently measured~\cite{ATLAS:2020cjb} the upper limits of the invisible branching ratio and finds 0.13 at the 95\% confidence level in agreement with the Standard Model.
+The CMS collaboration has published~\cite{Sirunyan:2018owy} an invisible branching ratio of 0.24 compared to the Standard Model expectation of 0.23.
+From the calculation of the branching ratios as shown in Fig.~\ref{hpbranch} we get for an upper bound of 0.13 for the invisible branching ratio the constraint $\lambda_{h \chi} < 0.01$ for the potential parameter.
+Let us also mention the context of the coupling parameter $\lambda_{h \chi}$ to the spin-independent DM-nucleon cross section, which reads~\cite{Djouadi:2011aa}